-At that point, a nine or ten year old boy luging behind us began to tail gate and my son took charge of the brake.
-I scrunched my eyes shut as we suddenly seemed airborne.
+I was in front where the hand brake was and as we began to hurtle down the mountain, my instinct for survival kicked in and I tugged desperately on the brake handle causing it to slow.
+But, at this point, a nine or ten-year-old boy coming behind us began to tailgate and my son took charge of the brake.
+I scrunched my eyes tightly shut as we seemed to become airborne.
 As much as I wanted to scream in terror, I couldn’t risk it, since either my heart or my lunch was in my throat.

-I offered God my first born son, (not the one with airline privileges), if He would save me from certain excruciating pain.
-When we came around the last curve and began leveling out and slowing down, I peeked out with one eye.
-There was my husband waiting at the bottom looking as terror stricken as I felt.
-When he helped me out and into my wheelchair, he asked anxiously, “Are you all right?
+I offered God my first-born son (not the one with airline privileges), if He would save me from certain excruciating pain.
+When we came around the last curve and began slowing down, I peeked out with one eye.
+There was my husband looking as terror stricken as I felt.
+As he helped me out and into my wheelchair, he asked anxiously, “Are you all right?
 How was it?”

 “Piece of cake,” I replied through gritted teeth.
-I never told him I meant my dessert from lunch.
+I never told him that I meant my dessert from lunch

 Posted on August 3, 2020, in Devout Coward that I Am, fear, Humor, Sound of Music Terror Tour, Uncategorized and tagged Breaking a leg on the ski lift., catapult for the handicapped, Church of Devout Cowardice, Steel luge for snowflakes, the hills are alive with my screams.
 Bookmark the permalink.
 4 Comments.